nebari-dev/nebari/docs/source/dev_guide/minikube.md

 python -m qhub init local --project=thisisatest  --domain github-actions.qhub.dev --auth-provider=password --terraform-state=local
 ```
 ## Generate user password
-Each user on the `qhub-config.yaml` file will need a password.
+For each user on the `qhub-config.yaml` file needs a password.
 A random password is auto generated for the user `example-user` when
 the auth provider `password` is run, the value is then printed to the standard output (stdout).